dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

   those vintages.

-The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, and GDP indexes, one representative G.17 raw release, and all seven complete raw/normalized manifests.
+The package preserves the real G.17, CPI, PPI, Employment Situation, JOLTS, Productivity and Costs, GDP, and Personal Income and Outlays indexes, one representative G.17 raw release, and all eight complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.